glenrage/dynamic/README.md

 ## Overview

 This "Impulse Buy Blocker Game" challenges players to guess a hidden mathematical equation equaling a target number within six attempts.
 The project emphasizes secure game logic through a client-server architecture and integrates the Dynamic SDK for user authentication and data persistence.
 A key feature includes awarding an ERC721 NFT to users upon their first successful puzzle completion.
-The game playfully themes wallet access around puzzle completion to encourage cognitive engagement (activating the prefrontal cortex) before making financial decisions and acting on impulse.
+After completing a puzzle users may access their wallet.

 ## Core Features

-- Engaging equation-guessing gameplay.
 - Secure user authentication and wallet connection via Dynamic SDK.
 - Client-side input validation for immediate feedback (length, format, value).
+- Keyboard & Mouse input
 - Authoritative server-side game logic (puzzle generation, guess validation, tile coloring).
 - User metadata persistence (`hasEverSolvedAMathler`, `totalWins`, NFT flags) via Dynamic SDK.
 - **First Win NFT:** Users receive an ERC721 token on the Base Sepolia testnet for their first victory, with a link provided to view the transaction.